openreview/openreview-expertise/README.md

 ```
 [Here](https://github.com/facebookresearch/faiss/blob/master/INSTALL.md) you can find the above installation command.

+If you plan to use SPECTER, follow the set-up steps 1 and 2 described [here](https://github.com/allenai/specter#how-to-use-the-pretrained-model).
+Provide the SPECTER repository path in the config as `model_params.specter_dir`.

 ## Affinity Scores

 There are two steps to create affinity scores: